Skip to main content

 The City utilized a prequalification process for the targeted dredge.
 The prequalification process is separate from the tender process and is undertaken in advance.
 Only prequalified bidders are invited to the tender stage.
 The objective of prequalifying is to screen and short list the most qualified potential bidders which have the required experience in similar dredging projects that used similar equipment as will be proposed.

 The City’s Cootes Paradise Report received MECP approval in June 2021, the City subsequently submitted a Cootes Paradise Workplan that included specific remediation/mitigation measures for Cootes Paradise and the Western Hamilton Harbour Area.
-The workplan considers and address, any items indicated in the Cootes Paradise Report including any Ministry comments.
-The Cootes Paradise Workplan was approved in July 2021.
+The workplan considers and addresses, any items indicated in the Cootes Paradise Report including any Ministry comments.
+The Cootes Paradise Workplan was approved in July 2021 and is currently being implemented.

 For many years, Hamilton Public Health Services has recommended against using the urban watercourses linked to Chedoke Creek for both primary-contact recreational water activities (such as swimming or wading) and secondary-contact recreational water activities (such as canoeing or fishing).